 Centralized call centers are something that many organizations start to consider at one point or another.
 Your organization has grown over the years, and you have agents scattered at offices across the country (or around the world), answering customer inquiries and resolving problems by phone, email and through social media channels.

 But now it’s reached the point where it’s getting tougher and tougher to stay on top of all those customer interactions.
-Consistency and quality of service is suffering.
-Is now the time to bring all those agents into a centralized location?
+Consistency and quality of service are suffering.
+Is now the time to bring all those agents into a centralized service center?

 The answer may be yes.
 But it’s important to conduct a thorough analysis of the decision, taking into account potential costs and the risks and benefits of consolidating agents in one location.
 And there is one more consideration beyond that: should contact center activities remain in-house, or would it be better to outsource?

 The Cost Analysis

 The analysis begins with an assessment of all current costs associated with customer service, both direct and indirect.
 Employee salaries and benefits, equipment, supplies, and facility costs need to be taken into consideration.
 It’s also helpful to examine other, somewhat intangible issues: have customer complaints risen disproportionately as your organization’s customer service arm has grown?
 Have you lost customers because of poor service?

 The next step is to put together the numbers for a centralized service center: real estate costs, telecommunications equipment, office furnishings, and employee salaries and benefits.
 Costs can vary significantly depending on the location: Tier 1 cities can be very pricey, whereas Midwest and Southwest cities can have lower costs, and also access to a workforce with easy-to-understand neutral English and Spanish accents.